pleo-oss/file-distributor/README.md

 - Set the following event subscriptions in the GitHub App settings
   - Push
 - Save the changes to the GitHub App settings
-- Generate and add a private key in the GitHub App settings
+- Generate and add a _Private key_ in the GitHub App settings
-- Enable SSL verification in the GitHub App settings
+- Enable _SSL verification_ in the GitHub App settings
 - Save the changes to the GitHub App settings
-- Add the `App ID`, `Webhook URL`, `Webhook secret` and `Private key` to the `.env` of this repository
+- Set the _App ID_, _Webhook URL_, _Webhook secret_ and _Private key_ in a `.env` file in the root of this repository
 - Install the GitHub App on a repository/organisation to generate events
 - Done 🎉